 A Runas\Spec determines the user and/or the group that a command may be run as.
 A fully-specified Runas\Spec consists of two Runas\Lists (as defined above) separated by a colon (':') and enclosed in a set of parentheses.
-The first Runas\List indicates which users the command may be run as via sudo's -u option.
-The second defines a list of groups that can be specified via sudo's -g option.
+The first Runas\List indicates which users the command may be run as via the -u option.
+The second defines a list of groups that may be specified via the -g option (in addition to any of the target user's groups).
 If both Runas\Lists are specified, the command may be run with any combination of users and groups listed in their respective Runas\Lists.
-If only the first is specified, the command may be run as any user in the list but no -g option may be specified.
-If the first Runas\List is empty but the second is specified, the command may only be run as the invoking user.
-If no Runas\Spec is specified the command may be run as root and no group may be specified.
+If only the first is specified, the command may be run as any user in the list and, optionally, with any group the target user belongs to.
+If the first Runas\List is empty but the second is specified, the command may be run as the invoking user with the group set to any listed in the Runas\List.
+If both Runas\Lists are empty, the command may only be run as the invoking user and the group, if specified, must be one that the invoking user is a member of.
+If no Runas\Spec is specified, the command may only be run as the group, if specified, must be one that root is a member of.